-Recently, a large affordable housing project has been proposed for Kailua, on a residential lot currently not zoned for this type of high density development.
-In order for approval of the project, the developer is asking that variances be granted under Hawaii Revised Statutes Chapter 201H, which allow land use exemptions for affordable housing projects.
+A large affordable housing project was proposed for Kailua, on a residential lot currently not zoned for this type of high density development.
+In order for approval of the project, the developer were asking that variances be granted under Hawaii Revised Statutes Chapter 201H, which allow land use exemptions for affordable housing projects.

 To view the developer's application, click <HERE>.

-This project, if approved, will irreparably change the character of the neighborhood, as shown in the photo rendering below, so we feel public input is a critical element to this approval process.
-LKOC has sent out the following Press Release regarding the project:
+This project, if approved, would have irreparably change the character of the neighborhood, as shown in the photo rendering below.
+Thankfully, it was not approved.
+We sent out the following Press Release regarding the project:

 Since our branch formation in 1948, the Lani-Kailua Outdoor Circle has been pursuing its vision for Kailua, through improvement projects and advocacy efforts that enhance the livability of Kailua for residents and improve the environment for local businesses and visitors.
 Thanks to these efforts, residents and businesses in Kailua, and the general public, enjoy the benefits of tree-lined streets, public parks, schools, and open space with quality shade trees and a biodiversity of plantings, streets relatively free of sign clutter, and beach parks free of commercial activity.